-For too long, the relationship between First Nation peoples and Canadians has been characterized by inertia: the same old, paternalistic and racist policies and the corresponding apathy and neglect.
-Yet, the resistance of Indigenous peoples continues to grow and today, there is an acceptance on behalf of governments and Canadians that change is required.
+The relationship between Indigenous peoples and Canadians has been characterized by old, paternalistic, and racist policies, and corresponding apathy and neglect.
+Yet, the resistance of Indigenous peoples continues to grow and there is an acceptance among Canadians that change is required.
 This is a tremendous opportunity.
-The challenge is ensuring the direction of change is towards the transformational.
-Yellowhead Institute can play an important role here, scrutinizing government policy, advocating for the rights of First Nation peoples, and models of change that support First Nation jurisdiction.
+The challenge is ensuring the change is transformational.
+Yellowhead Institute plays an important role here, holding governments accountable, advocating for the rights of Indigenous peoples, and developing models of change that support Indigenous futures.

 William Yellowhead (1760-1865), known as Misko Aki or “Red Earth”, was an Anishinaabe leader in what is now Southern Ontario.
-His traditional territory stretched from East Toronto, through Lake Simcoe, and to hunting grounds in Muskoka, Ontario (the township is named after Yellowhead).
-While a British loyalist during the War of 1812, Yellowhead also led his people through some of the most oppressive periods of British colonization.
-This included being at the first reserve experiment in Canada and subject to numerous fraudulent land surrenders.
-In spite of this, Yellowhead defended Anishinaabe jurisdiction against British encroachment, was an advocate of inter-national Indigenous unity and treaty-making, and preserved Anishinaabe ceremony and philosophy, even after adopting elements of Christianity.
+His traditional territory stretched from East Toronto, through Lake Simcoe, and to hunting grounds in Muskoka, Ontario (the township is named after Misko Aki).
+Originally a British loyalist during the War of 1812, Yellowhead later led his people through some of the most oppressive periods of British colonization.
+This included resisting one of the first reserve experiments in Ontario and numerous fraudulent land surrenders.
+Yellowhead defended Anishinaabe jurisdiction against British encroachment, was an advocate of inter-national Indigenous unity and treaty-making, and preserved Anishinaabe ceremony and philosophy, even after adopting elements of Christianity.
 Yellowhead eventually founded and spent much of his later life on Rama First Nation (Mnjikaning).

-With support to name our Institute after Chief Yellowhead from the Yellowhead family as well as Rama First Nation Chief and Council, we strive to honour the legacy of Misko Aki.
+With support to name our Institute after Chief Yellowhead from the Yellowhead family as well as the Rama First Nation Chief & Council, we strive to honour the legacy of Misko Aki.